Herbivorous Butcher Winter Holiday Feast includes vegan bacon, maple mustard sausage, brie, English cheddar, and a ham roast.

 FYI: One cup of pineapple juice is roughly the amount that’s in a 20-ounce can of pineapple rings.

-Remove the ham from the oven, and coat it with the pineapple brown sugar glaze.
 (You may not need all of it, and that’s okay.
 You can drizzle the extra on top of the pineapple slices or serve it separately with the ham.)

+6. After the ham has finished baking, it’s time to broil the pineapple.
 Put pineapple rings on a non-stick baking sheet.
 (If you’re worried about it sticking, you can lightly oil the baking sheet first.)

-Remove from oven and carefully put three of the pineapple slices on top of the ham, along with maraschino cherries.
+8. Remove from the oven and carefully put three of the pineapple slices on top of the ham, along with maraschino cherries.
 If needed, you can use toothpicks to secure them.
 Serve the remaining pineapple rings on the side.

 - Dice it, brown it, and serve it on top of vegan split pea soup